tursynbekoff/robotic_hand/README.md

 ![Alt Text](https://github.com/tursynbekoff/robotic_hand/blob/master/REPORT_git/harness_wire-min.jpg)
 ![Alt Text](https://github.com/tursynbekoff/robotic_hand/blob/master/REPORT_git/cord-min.JPG)

 As a result, the final CAD model of the thumb can perform extension, flexion and abduction, adduction movements.
 The main difference between initial and the final model of the thumb, it can perform under-actuated adaptive motion, which means the thumb can wrap around object with complex geometrical shape and simplifies the control of the thumb.
-Full up to date CAD model of the hand is [here](https://github.com/tursynbekoff/robotic_hand/tree/master/CAD).
+Full up-to-date CAD model of the hand is [here](https://github.com/tursynbekoff/robotic_hand/tree/master/CAD).